From the Center for American Music Preservation (CAMP)

 Charles Tomlinson Griffes (1884-1920)

-Of course there are many more composers who could be added to the list.
+Of course there are many more American composers who could be added to this list.

 Among most classical record labels, there is a tendency to perform mainly music by "The Famous Five."